Q: Are you licensed?

 Q: How and when do I get my checks?

-A: Owners are typically paid through ACH during the second week of each month.
+A: Residential owners are typically paid through ACH during the second week of each month.

 Q: How is rent collection handled?